 Trump = Steppenwolf: Yearning to be free

-But Donald Trump really wants to get back to his golf courses and make more money with reality shows.
-He is tired of sitting in meetings with heads of state who are way smarter than he is (about every one of them is).
+Donald Trump really wants to get back to his golf courses and make more money with reality shows.
+He is tired of sitting in meetings with heads of state who are way smarter than he is (after all, about every one of them is — including Erdogan).

-Trump understandably hates the confines of the presidency (it’s an awful job to have).
-He cannot wait for the day, when he can berate his successor as an incompetent fool.
+Trump understandably hates the confines of the presidency (truth be told, it’s an awful job for anyone to have).
+He cannot wait for the day when he can berate his successor as an incompetent fool.
 That’s why he throws an unpresidential temper tantrum almost every day.